helenzhou6/mlx-summariser/README.md

 4. Link up the PPO/policy model and train it on the rewards model output
 5. Inference!
 At some point: either freeze layers and later swap it out with LoRa, or implement it immediately

+### Stretch goal
+- Potentially have it consume a PDF / paper and create an abstract